 This is an online ethics course in the FPSB online portal.
-You must go through the course at your own pace and complete the knowledge check questions.
+You must ideally pass the Ethics course before beginning studies so that it does not hamper your exam scheduling when due.

 Step 4: Certification

 14. How long does the process take?